PluralKit/PluralKit/docs/content/user-guide.md

 When the **member list** is **private**, other users will not be able to view the full member list of your system, but they can still query individual members given their 5-letter ID.
 If **current fronter** is private, but **front history** isn't, someone can still see the current fronter by looking at the history (this combination doesn't make much sense).

 ### Member privacy
-There are also seven options for configuring member privacy;
+There are also seven options for configuring member privacy:

 - Name
-- Description
+- Description *(of member)*
 - Avatar
 - Birthday
 - Pronouns
-- Metadata *(message count, creation date, etc)*
+- Metadata *(message count, creation date, last message information, etc)*
 - Visibility *(whether the member shows up in member lists)*

 As with system privacy, each can be set to **public** or **private**.
 The same rules apply for how they are shown, too.
 When set to **public**, anyone who queries your system (by account or system ID, or through the API), will see this information.
 When set to **private**, the information will only be shown when *you yourself* query the information.
 The cards will still be displayed in the channel the commands are run in, so it's still your responsibility not to pull up information in servers where you don't want it displayed.